Sexuality and the Church of Jesus Christ of Latter-day Saints: Soaking

-In 2021, reports of LDS Church members "soaking" as a workaround to the church's sexual restrictions made international news and received millions of views and social media tags.
+In 2021, reports of LDS Church members "soaking" (sexual insertion occurring, but without subsequent thrusting) as a workaround to the church's sexual restrictions made international news and received millions of views and social media tags.
 Many described the rumors as a myth while others stated that they knew people who had participated in the action.
 Other articles described a related act among LDS members of "jump humping" where two people soak while another jumps on the bed beside them.
-Soaking between two LDS characters was discussed on the 2013 Amazon comedy series Alpha House.
+LDS soaking has been discussed on multiple American television series in the 2020s.